In any given month, thousands of organizations worldwide may suffer a data breach.

 In one of the most ironic security incidents in recent history, an Italian cybercrime group known as "Hacking Team" was breached.
 It's hard to muster much sympathy for this organization, especially considering they were in the business of selling advanced persistent threats to governments with what Network World calls "sketchy human rights records."

-It was determined the downfall was caused by terrible credential management.
+It was determined that the downfall was caused by terrible credential management.
 One of their engineers had the network password of "Passw0rd," which allowed for very easy brute-force access.
 Data gleaned from this breach revealed the extent of the organization's crime and PII theft.

-How to Avoid the Embarrassment of a High-Profile Data Breach
+How to Avoid a High-Profile Data Breach

 To learn more about how Cimcor's full suite of security products has the strength to prevent data breaches, click here to request a complimentary demo, or download our technical summary today.